CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

     // Make laser come from front of player mousePos.y += 1f;
     ```
     We saw this code when we made the player move.
-(You might need to change the last line so your laser comes from the right location.)
+However, you might have not seen this operator before `mousePos.y += 1f;
+` coders are pretty lazy, and using these "shorthand" operators allow us to shorten code. `a += b` is the same as ` a = a + b`, but notice how much shorter the first one is!

     Finally, replace the "pos" in the **Instantiate()** function with "mousePos"